balena-os/balena-supervisor/docs/API.md

 Introduced in supervisor v1.8.
 Starts a user application container, usually after it has been stopped with `/v1/stop`.

-When successful, responds with 200 and an "OK"
+When successful, responds with 200 and the Id of the started container.

 The appId must be specified in the URL.